At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Ms. Edwards shook her head.
 “Only that it was the last picture of them together.”

-I thanked her and walked out before my legs could give way in front of a room full of construction paper and little chairs.
+I thanked her and walked out before my legs could give way in front of a room full of finger paint and tiny chairs.

 Macy opened the door on the third knock.

 She had aged in two years.
-Not beautifully, not tragically—just unmistakably.
-The strain sat around her mouth and under her eyes in a way I recognized because I had seen the same thing in my own mirror.
+Not dramatically.
+Not poetically.
+Just unmistakably.
+The strain sat around her mouth and beneath her eyes in the same way it had begun to sit in my own face.

-When she saw me, whatever color was in her face left.
+When she saw me, the color left her all at once.

 “Taylor.”